Skip to main content

 Key Features

-Production LLM applications on Amazon Bedrock — RAG pipelines, conversational AI, document intelligence, and multi-model workflows without managing model infrastructure.
+Production LLM applications on Amazon Bedrock — RAG pipelines, conversational AI, document intelligence, and multi-model workflows across Claude 4 for reasoning, Amazon Nova for high-volume tasks at ~75x lower cost, Llama for fine-tuning, plus OpenAI gpt-oss models via managed agents — all without GPU infrastructure.

 Retrieval-Augmented Generation systems that connect foundation models to your private knowledge base — documents, databases, and APIs — for grounded, accurate responses.

-Multi-step AI agents that plan, use tools, and execute tasks — built on Bedrock Agents or LangChain, integrated with your existing AWS services and data sources.
+Multi-step AI agents that plan, use tools, and execute tasks — including Multi-Agent Collaboration (supervisor-worker pattern) and Bedrock Inline Agents for runtime-defined behavior, integrated with your existing AWS services.

 Domain-specific model customization using your proprietary data — improving accuracy for specialized terminology, classification tasks, and domain-specific generation.